Molecular-scale information reveals nonclassical diffusion behavior during the initial stages of uranium dioxide corrosion.

 Uranium dioxide occurs naturally in anoxic sediments, is the desired product of in situ bioremediation of uranium-contaminated aquifers, and is likely to control uranium release from such sediments over the long term.
 These surprising insights indicate that UO2 oxidation is far more complicated that previously known and offer a new conceptual molecular-scale framework for understanding UO2 fate in the environment.

 CTR X-ray diffraction measurements of a polished UO2 (111) surface exposed to atmospheric oxygen revealed a periodic, oscillatory structure of the oxidation front perpendicular to the mineral-water interface.
-This behavior could be explained by quantum mechanic considerations of the electron-transfer from U 5f orbitals to O 2p orbitals, assuming at least partial contribution from hemi-uranyl (resembling half of the UO22+ uranyl cation, i.e., with only a single short U-O bond) termination groups at the mineral surface, which favor the incorporation of interstitial oxygens into slab 3 of the UO2 lattice.
-The presence of hemi-uranyl termination groups was supported by XPS analyses revealing that both U(V) and U(VI) were present at the mineral surface, suggesting a mixed termination of the oxidized surface with hemi-uranyl, hydroxyl, and molecular water.
+This behavior could be explained by quantum mechanic considerations of the electron transfer from U 5f orbitals to O 2p orbitals, assuming at least partial contribution from hemi-uranyl (resembling half of the UO22+ uranyl cation (i.e., with only a single short U-O bond) termination groups at the mineral surface, which favor the incorporation of interstitial oxygens into slab 3 of the UO2 lattice.
+The presence of hemi-uranyl termination groups was supported by XPS analyses, revealing that both U(V) and U(VI) were present at the mineral surface and suggesting a mixed termination of the oxidized surface with hemi-uranyl, hydroxyl, and molecular water.
 The ordered oscillatory oxidation front with a three-layer periodicity observed is distinct from previously proposed models of oxidative corrosion under vacuum and offers important molecular-scale insights into UO2 oxidation under ambient conditions.

 SSRL, SLAC National Accelerator Laboratory

-Support was provided by the U.S. Department of Energy (DOE), Office of Science, Biological and Environmental Research (BER), Subsurface Biogeochemical Research activity, through the SLAC Scientific Focus Area program (Contract No. DE-AC02-76SF00515); and by the Geosciences Research Program at Pacific Northwest National Laboratory (PNNL), funded by DOE’s Office of Basic Energy Sciences (BES).
-XPS data were collected in the Radiochemistry Annex at the Environmental Molecular Sciences Laboratory, a DOE user facility located at PNNL.
-A portion of the DFT study was also performed using the computational resources of EMSL.
+Support was provided by the Subsurface Biogeochemical Research program of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, through the SLAC Scientific Focus Area (SFA) program (Contract No. DE-AC02-76SF00515); and by the Geosciences Research Program at Pacific Northwest National Laboratory (PNNL), funded by the Office of Basic Energy Sciences (BES) within DOE’s Office of Science.
+X-ray photoelectron spectroscopy (XPS) data were collected in the Radiochemistry Annex at the Environmental Molecular Sciences Laboratory (EMSL), a DOE user facility located at PNNL.
+A portion of the density functional theory (DFT) study was also performed using the computational resources of EMSL.
 GeoSoilEnviroCARS is supported by the National Science Foundation-Earth Sciences (EAR-1128799) and BES GeoSciences (DE-FG02-94ER14466).
-This research used resources at the Advanced Photon Source, a DOE user facility.
+This research used resources at the Advanced Photon Source, a DOE user facility at Argonne National Laboratory.

 List all highlights (possible long download time)